xonq/mycotools/mycotools/USAGE.md

 <br />

-These scripts can input biosamples (NCBI) or genome codes (JGI).
-The column must have the appropriate header ('genome_code' or 'biosample') (substitute `-i aspergillus.db` with this file):
+These scripts can input assembly accessions (NCBI) or genome codes (JGI).
+The column must have the appropriate header ('genome_code' or 'assembly_acc') (substitute `-i aspergillus.db` with this file):

 `jgiGenomeCodes.txt`
 ```